collective/collective.noindexing/README.txt

   not deliberate, so it might change in the future, but for now I do not mind.
 It works fine for folders in Plone 4.

-- I have not tested if this works with Dexterity content.
+- It works for Dexterity content too.

 Alternatives